As the use of email marketing grows at an astonishing rate, it's important to understand how and why it sometimes fails.

 The overflow of features and activities that aren't spelled out in a way that is valuable to the customer is where this email misses the mark.

 Lesson: Always keep the consumer in mind when creating marketing emails.
-Instead of emphasising the products features and strong-points themselves, emphasise the advantages of each feature from the user point of view.
+Instead of emphasizing the product's features and strong points themselves, emphasize the advantages of each feature from the user's point of view.

 7. Incorrect email list segmentation